hpe-dev-incubator/hpe-dev-portal/content/blog/devsecops-what-it-is-and-where-its-going.md

 "You will not run into your [OWASP Top 10 security issues](https://owasp.org/www-project-top-ten/) as frequently," Bosch added.
 "And you will start making applications that actually contribute better to the bottom line."

-Sunil James, senior director at Hewlett Packard Enterprise, also sees DevSecOps as a way to move development efforts forward securely and quickly.
+Sunil James, senior director at Hewlett Packard Enterprise, also saw DevSecOps as a way to move development efforts forward securely and quickly.
 When done correctly, DevSecOps enables enterprises to move at "cloud speed," he said.

 "The impetus for this [DevOps] movement is cloud.
 And cloud materially drives the cadence of our ability to deliver," James noted.
 "While not many organizations are delivering at the scale and the pace of a Google or a Netflix, they'd like to.
 They'd like to get to that point because they can then bring value to their customers faster and faster."